wentasah/boardproxy/README.md

 ## Port forwarding

 Boardproxy can forward network traffic to connected boards.
-A nice feature is that users do not have to care about which board they connect to – boardproxy ensures that the traffic is forwarded to the board assigned to the user.
+This feature is nicely integrated with SSH port forwarding in such a way that users do not have to care about which board they get connected to – boardproxy ensures that the traffic is forwarded to the right board.

 For example, to access the board's SSH and HTTP server, add the following to the daemon configuration file: